Artemis program: Artemis II (2026)

+Artemis II splashed down in the Pacific Ocean on April 11 at 00:07 UTC, concluding their nine-day trip around the Moon.

 Supporting Earth-launch vehicles

-As of the early mission concepts outlined by NASA in May 2020 and refined by the HLS contract award in July 2021, the primary Earth-launch vehicles planned to support the Artemis program will include the NASA Space Launch System for the Orion vehicle, the Falcon Heavy for various components of the Lunar Gateway, and the Starship HLS configuration for the eventual delivery of the HLS vehicle.
-Other standard SpaceX Starships may be used later to meet other and yet to be determined crew and/or cargo handling mission needs.
+Previously, according to the early mission concepts outlined by NASA in May 2020 and refined by the HLS contract award in July 2021, the primary Earth-launch vehicles planned to support the Artemis program will include the NASA Space Launch System for the Orion vehicle, the Falcon Heavy for various components of the Lunar Gateway, and the Starship HLS configuration for the eventual delivery of the HLS vehicle.
+Other standard SpaceX Starships may be used later to meet other and yet to be determined crew or cargo handling mission needs.
 Additional launch vehicles will also be employed later for CLPS cargo services.
 The European Ariane 6 has been proposed to be part of the program in July 2019.

-The Power and Propulsion Element (PPE) module and the Habitation and Logistics Outpost (HALO) of the Gateway, which were previously planned for the SLS Block 1B, will now fly together on a Falcon Heavy in 2027.
-The Gateway will be supported and resupplied by approximately 28 commercial cargo missions launched by undetermined commercial launch vehicles.
-The Gateway Logistics Services (GLS) will be in charge of resupply missions.
-GLS has also contracted for the construction of a resupply vehicle, Dragon XL, capable of remaining docked to the Gateway for one year of operations, providing and generating its own power while docked, and capable of autonomous disposal at the end of its mission.
+The Power and Propulsion Element (PPE) module and the Habitation and Logistics Outpost (HALO) of the Gateway, which were previously planned for the SLS Block 1B, were then planned to fly together on a Falcon Heavy in 2027.
+The Gateway was to be supported and resupplied by approximately 28 commercial cargo missions launched by undetermined commercial launch vehicles.
+The Gateway Logistics Services (GLS) was to be in charge of resupply missions.
+GLS had also contracted for the construction of a resupply vehicle, Dragon XL, capable of remaining docked to the Gateway for one year of operations, providing and generating its own power while docked, and capable of autonomous disposal at the end of its mission.

 In May 2019, the plan was for components of a crewed lunar lander to be deployed to the Gateway on commercial launchers before the arrival of the first crewed mission, Artemis III.
 An alternative approach where the HLS and Orion dock together directly was discussed.

 As late as mid-2019, NASA considered use of Delta IV Heavy and Falcon Heavy to launch a crewed Orion mission given SLS delays.
 Given the complexity of conversion to a different vehicle, the agency ultimately decided to use only the SLS to launch astronauts.